 Intel Tiger Lake graphics

-It’s on the graphics font that the Tiger Lake chips really come into their own, at least the ones with the new Iris Xe integrated GPUs.
-Based on Intel Xe-LP architecture, the new GPUs deliver two times the graphics performance of the Iris Plus GPUs in the Ice Lake chips.
+It’s on the graphics font that the Tiger Lake chips really come into their own, at least the ones with the Iris Xe integrated GPUs.
+Based on Intel Xe-LP architecture, the GPUs deliver two times the graphics performance of the Iris Plus GPUs in the Ice Lake chips.

 Ice Lake chips topped out at 64 EUs while the top-end Tiger Lake chips have an Xe GPU with 96 EUs.
 In our experience, Iris Plus could just about run some modern games, albeit with some severe lowering of settings and rather weak frame rates.
-But Iris Xe can apparently run modern games at 1080p resolution and at playable frame rates.
+But Iris Xe can run modern games at 1080p resolution and at playable frame rates.

 Intel also claimed that Iris Xe beats the integrated graphics of the AMD Ryzen 7 4800U, which comes with Radeon graphics.
 And Iris Xe also outperforms laptops with Nvidia’s MX350 discrete GPU when paired with a 10th Gen Intel Core processor.
-Now these are going by Intel’s own benchmarks, so we’d need to do our own testing to see if Iris Xe holds up to Intel’s claims, though the signs are positive.

 All this means that if you get an ultraportable laptop with a Tiger Lake chip that comes with the most powerful Iris Xe graphics accelerator, you’ll be able to do a bit of modern 1080p gaming.
 Such laptops aren’t going to replace a dedicated gaming machine, but they give thin and light machines a bit more power and flexibility.
-And for people who do a bit of video or photo editing on the go, the boost in integrated graphics could be a boon.
+And for people who do a bit of video or photo editing on the go, the boost in integrated graphics will be a boon.

 Intel Tiger Lake laptops